Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Gate Search Space Simplification

+\item Else if exactly one input-driving predecessor has fan-out $=1$, classify it as a Z-Class gate and assign type set $\Zset_{\mathrm{left}}$ or $\Zset_{\mathrm{right}}$ depending on whether the fan-out-1 predecessor drives the left or right input.

+\item Else if the gate is neither in the primary output layer nor an input-driving predecessor of any S- or Z-Class gate, assign type set $\mathcal{R}$.

+\item All remaining gates are classified as unrestricted and retain the full type set $\mathcal{L}$, as they may be required to absorb negations propagated from S/Z-Class gates or to handle residual negations at the output layer. \end{enumerate}

-where $\gateset_S$, $\gateset_Z$, and $\gateset_R$ denote the sets of S-Class gates, Z-Class gates, and R-restricted gates, respectively.
-The set $\gateset_F$ contains all remaining gates with unrestricted type domains ($\Lset$), including (i) primary output gates and (ii) non–S/Z-class gates that directly precede an S- or Z-class gate with fan-out 1.
-Table~\ref{tab:domains} summarizes the resulting gate categories and their admissible type sets.
+\textbf{Resulting restricted search space.} \fixed{\reviewnotemulti{\ref{rd:5}}After this preprocessing step, the original gate-type assignment space $|\Lset|^{|\gateset|}$ is reduced to $3^{|\gateset_S|} \times 6^{|\gateset_Z|} \times 8^{|\gateset_R|} \times 16^{|\gateset_F|}$, where $\gateset_S$, $\gateset_Z$, and $\gateset_R$ denote the sets of S-Class gates, Z-Class gates, and gates assigned to type set $\Rset$, respectively.
+The set $\gateset_F$ contains the remaining gates whose type domains are not reduced and therefore remain $\Lset$, including (i) primary output gates and (ii) non--S/Z-Class gates that directly precede an S- or Z-Class gate with fan-out 1.
+For Z-Class gates, the admissible domain is $\Zset_{\mathrm{left}}$ or $\Zset_{\mathrm{right}}$, depending on the gate position.
+Table~\ref{tab:domains} summarizes the resulting gate categories and their admissible type sets. }